7 Types of Landing Pages that Convert Website Visitors into Customers

 Visitors can be directed to a thank you landing page on your website after opting-in to your email list or after purchasing a product you sell.

-The fact of the matter is that thank you landing pages are far more effective than thank you messages if you want to convert abandoning website visitors into customers.
+Thank you landing pages are far more effective than thank you messages.
+This is especially true if you want to convert abandoning website visitors into customers.

 Thank you landing pages are a great way to thank your subscribers or customers, but they are so much more than that.